 Wednesday Bible Study

-2:30 pm every Monday through Lent and every Thursday on zoom during Lent.
-We are using "The Good and Beautiful Life" by James Bryan Smith
+Join us for our fall Bible Study starting September 19, 2022.
+We will meet every Monday in person at 2:30pm and every Thursday at 6:30pm on zoom through the week of November 14th.
+We are using "The Good and Beautiful Community" by James Bryan Smith

 Trinity Lutheran has multiple opportunities for members of our congregation to grow their faith.
 Join one of our Adult Bible Study options, share your ability to pray for those in need through our prayer chain, help service our community by helping out in our efforts to Adopt a Highway or serve on one of the many committee options in the congregation.

 It was just what I needed: that bounce, bounce, bounce as I crossed the bridge to the Trailblazer village.